solodev/cloud-documentation/src/infrastructure/domains/Add Domain/index.md

 # Add Domain

-Adding a domain in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding a domain in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../images/adddomain.jpg" alt="adddomain" style="width: 40%; display: block"></a>